Andr0id88/git-randomizer/README.md

 # gitr ― the **Git Randomizer**

-> “Why say ‘Fix typo’ when you can say
+Why settle for:

+> `fix: typo`

+When you could inscribe your legacy into the `git log` like:

+---

-> ‘Ye olde letter-polish hath been administered, verily!’”
+> “Ye olde letter-polish hath been administered, verily!”
 >
-> - *Shakespeare, probably*
+> — *Shakespeare, probably*

 ---

 > “Why say ‘Update README’ when you can say
-> ‘Many people are saying this documentation is the best-tremendous words, the best words!’”
+> ‘Many people are saying this documentation is the best — tremendous words, the best words!’”
 >
-> - *Trump, definitely*
+> — *Trump, definitely*

+---

+> “Screw you guys, I’m rebasing at home.”
+>
+> — *Eric Cartman, 2 seconds before force-pushing to `main`*

+---

+Your `git log` should feel like a **cursed scroll** — etched in arcane symbols, whispered about in hushed tones by future interns.

+This isn’t just version control.
+It’s a **ritual**, a **rebellion**, a **beautiful mistake** waiting to be discovered.

+**Write weird.
+Commit louder.
+Let the chaos compile.**

+---

+## 🌀 About

-gitr rewrites your **commit messages** and **branch names** in the voice of whoever (or whatever) you fancy:
+`gitr` rewrites your **commit messages** and **branch names** in the voice of whoever (or *whatever*) you fancy:
-Yoda, Deadpool, Jim Lahey, Gandalf, Doge, your local weatherman… you name it.
+Yoda, Michael Jackson, Deadpool, Jim Lahey, Gandalf, Doge, your local weatherman… you name it.

 Perfect for side projects, internal tooling, or simply annoying your teammates during code review.

 ⚠️ **SERIOUS WARNING**
-This tool is **satire**.
-If you push these messages to a production repo your CI may pass, but HR might not.
+This tool is *satire*.
+If you push these messages to a production repo, your CI may pass — but HR might not.
 You’ve been warned.

 ---